Automatic Man: Todd Cochran

-two people can go through the same training – the same schools – and reach the same level of ability, and as soon as they step out of the schools, (and come to Hollywood) one is a black composer, and the other is just a composer ... unfortunately the need for African American film composers to deconstruct the existing stereotypes of musical aesthetic limitations persists.
+Two people can go through the same training – the same schools – and reach the same level of ability, and as soon as they step out of the schools, (and come to Hollywood) one is a black composer, and the other is just a composer ... unfortunately the need for African American film composers to deconstruct the existing stereotypes of musical aesthetic limitations persists.

 Pat Thrall

 Thrall went on to work in the fusion field with musicians including Narada Michael Walden and Alphonso Johnson.
 In 1978, Thrall was chosen from seventy auditioning guitarists for the co-lead spot with Pat Travers.
-He recorded on three LPs with Travers: Heat in the Street, Go For What You Know and Crash and Burn.
+He recorded on three LPs with Travers: Heat in the Street, Go For What You Know, and Crash and Burn.
 The latter LP featured the FM hit, "Snortin' Whiskey", which Thrall co-wrote with Travers.
 He won "Best New Guitar Player" in the 1980 Guitar Player Magazine readers poll.
-"In 1987 he recorded and toured with Bruce Springsteen guitarist and producer Little Steven Van Zandt.
-1988 found Thrall touring with Jack Bruce of "Cream" fame.
-Thrall later joined Asia, and played lead guitar for a resurgent Meat Loaf during the 1990s.
+In 1987, he recorded and toured with Bruce Springsteen guitarist and producer Little Steven Van Zandt.
+Thrall toured with Jack Bruce of "Cream" fame in 1988.Thrall later joined Asia, and played lead guitar for a resurgent Meat Loaf during the 1990s.
 He has also recorded with Beyoncé, Elton John, Tina Turner and Dave Stewart, to name a few.
 Thrall has also lent his talent and support behind causes such as Nelson Mandela's foundation to fight AIDS in Africa.

-Thrall was nominated for a Grammy on Beyonce's "Crazy In Love".
-He was also nominated for two Grammys on Frank Ocean's "Channel Orange" album.
+Thrall was nominated for a Grammy on Beyoncé's "Crazy in Love".
+He was also nominated for two Grammys on Frank Ocean's album Channel Orange.

-Thrall's most acclaimed work, post-Travers, is undoubtedly the 'Hughes/Thrall' album from 1982, featuring Glenn Hughes on vocals and bass.
-A fusion of rock/synth/metal/pop, it is now considered a 'musician's favorite', going virtually unnoticed by the public at the time.
+Thrall's most acclaimed work, post-Travers, is undoubtedly the Hughes/Thrall album from 1982, featuring Glenn Hughes on vocals and bass.
+A fusion of rock/synth/metal/pop, it is now considered a "musician's favorite", going virtually unnoticed by the public at the time.
 Hughes and Thrall worked together on and off for the next 15 years, and planned on releasing 'Hughes/Thrall 2' in 2004, but Thrall's full-time work as a producer for other artists, and Hughes touring and recording schedule proved to be to much for them to complete the album.

 Doni Harvey

 Harvey went on to do session and live gigs in many different arenas both in Northern California and internationally, including playing on the film soundtrack of The Spy Who Loved Me and in his own power trio, HARVEY.
 His credits include backing Clarence Clemons and replacing Allan Holdsworth as the guitarist in Gong for a spell.
 In 1988, he joined the San Francisco-based World Music band, The Caribbean Allstars, as guitarist and backing vocalist.
-Harvey has been playing with the Caribbean Allstars for over two decades.
-He currently helms the group, "Doni Harvey and Deeper Shade of Blue" and together with fellow musicians Isis and Andy Jonson, formed The Unemployed Blues Band.
-Doni also became a permanent member of his brother's band Regi Harvey's Example, the latter of whom died on April, 25th, 2010.
+Harvey played with the Caribbean Allstars for over two decades.
+He was also the frontman of Doni Harvey and Deeper Shade of Blue and, together with fellow musicians Isis and Andy Jonson, formed The Unemployed Blues Band.
+Additionally, he became a permanent member of his brother's band Regi Harvey's Example, the latter of whom died on April, 25th, 2010.
 Doni himself died on June 6, 2011.